sorry2002/OpenWeatherMap-Client/README.md

 2. Clone the repository with ``git clone git@github.com:Xcal1bur/OpenWeatherMap-Client.git``
 3. Install all required modules with ``pip install -r requirements.txt``

+Alternatively you can install the requiered modules with your package manager of choice to avoid conflicts.
 ## Usage
 ```
 usage: weather.py [-h] [--key KEY] [--doc]